Noumeaella isa Marcus

 widely distributed in the Indo-Pacific.

-First recorded in Hawaii from Midway Atoll by Terry Gosliner and PF.
+Taxonomic notes: It was first recorded in Hawaii from Midway Atoll by Terry Gosliner and PF in Sept., 1998.

 Photo: CP: 8 mm: Kenolio Park, Maui; Dec.
 11, 2014.